Working Dogs

 About the Giant Schnauzer

-The Giant Schnauzer is a very large working dogs known for its balanced nature and highly intelligent mind.
-Better suited to homes with space, the Giant Schnauzer is best matched with experienced owners.
+The Giant Schnauzer is a large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Giant Schnauzer is best matched with experienced owners.
 Typically standing 23 to 27 inches tall at the shoulder and weighing 55 to 80 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Giant Schnauzer brings a distinct combination of traits that sets it apart.
 The Giant Schnauzer is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Giant Schnauzer loves being close to its people and forms strong bonds with every member of the household.